F5Networks/f5-azure-arm-templates/experimental/ha-avset/new_stack/README.md

 ## Introduction

-This solution uses an ARM template to launch two BIG-IP VEs in an Active/Standby configuration with network failover enabled.
+This solution uses an ARM template to launch two BIG-IP VEs in an Active/Standby configuration with network failover enabled (the template now supports [multiple traffic groups](#traffic-group-configuration) which enables active/active deployments).
 Each pair of BIG-IP VEs is deployed in an Azure Availability Set, and can therefore be spread across different update and fault domains.
 Each BIG-IP VE has 3 network interfaces (NICs), one for management, one for external traffic, and one for internal traffic.

 Traffic flows from the client through BIG-IP VE to the application servers.
 This is the standard 'on-premise-like' cloud design where the  BIG-IP VE instance is running with a management interface, a front-end application traffic (external) interface, and back-end application (internal) interface.
 This template is a result of Azure now supporting multiple public-to-private IP address mappings per NIC.

 This template supports creating up to 20 additional public/private IP address configurations for the external 'application' NIC to be used for passing traffic to BIG-IP virtual servers.
-Each virtual server should be configured with a destination address matching the private IP address value of the Azure IP configuration receiving traffic for the application.
-In the event the active BIG-IP VE becomes unavailable, the IP configuration(s) are migrated using network failover, seamlessly shifting application traffic to the current active BIG-IP VE.

 The template also supports updating the next hop of Azure User-Defined Routes (UDRs) to use the active BIG-IP VEs internal self IP address.
-Specify a comma-delimited list of managedRoutes and a routeTableTag in the template to define the UDRs to be updated.
-All UDRs with destinations matching managedRoutes and configured in Azure Route Tables tagged with 'f5_ha:<routeTableTag>' will use the active BIG-IP VE as the next hop for those routes.
-See [Post-Deployment Configuration](#post-deployment-configuration) for details.

 **Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.